vitorbborges/valorpro_scrap/README.md

 ### 4. pdf_to_csv.py
 Extracts board composition data from PDF files and saves it to a CSV format for easier analysis and storage.

+### 5. fix.py
+This script adds a column to the target dataset ("empresas.csv") with information about each company's CNPJ number, a unique identifier for companies in Brazil.

 ## Additional Resources
 - **descritivas.html**: Descriptive statistics or visualizations.
 - **empresas.csv**: List of companies and related data.